Coat of arms of the Washington family

 The design (three red stars over two horizontal red bars on a white field) has been used since 1938 as the basis for the coat of arms and flag of the District of Columbia.
-It is also found on the Purple Heart.
+It is also found on the Purple Heart, a US medal for wounded soldiers.

 These elements have also been said to have inspired the "stars and stripes" design of the Flag of the United States.
 However, despite some visual similarity, there is "little evidence" or "no evidence whatsoever" to support the claimed connection.
 The Digital Encyclopedia of George Washington, published by the Fred W. Smith National Library for the Study of George Washington at Mount Vernon, calls it an "enduring myth" backed by "no discernible evidence."
 Instead, the story seems to have originated in the 1876 play Washington: A Drama in Five Acts, by the English poet Martin Farquhar Tupper, and was further popularized through repetition in the children's magazine St. Nicholas.

 History

 The Washington family traces its roots to Sir William de Hertburn who was granted the lordship of Wessyngton in northeast England and adopted the name of the estate.
 The early arms showed a lion rampant in 1203.
 In 1346, a new design with two horizontal bars below three mullets, though with the tinctures reversed from the later arms, is recorded for Sir William de Hertburn/de Wessyngton's great-grandson.
 At the end of the 14th century, the current design is recorded.
 The family scattered in various parts of the country over the next century.
-One branch of the family would move to the Colony of Virginia settled in Northamptonshire, England.
+One branch of the family, which later moved to the Colony of Virginia, settled in Northamptonshire, England.
 In 1592, Robert Cook, Clarenceux King of Arms confirms upon Lawrence Washington of Sulgrave Manor the current coat of arms.
-Also, there is no family arms.
-Arms are created for an individual only.
-Each individual member of the family can borrow a similar design for their own if they apply for a petition.